datacamp-content-public/Application-Intro-to-PyTorch/chapter1.md

 Let's create a PyTorch item

 `@instructions`
-Create a PyTorch tensor with shape 3 rows and 2 columns and print the results.
+Create a PyTorch tensor with 3 rows and 2 columns and print the results.

 `@hint`
-Here is how we create a 2 by 2 tensor
+Here is how we create a 5 by 3 tensor

 `@pre_exercise_code`